-It is important to remember that all claims for compensation are different.
-Any amounts of compensation awarded for split liability claims are worked out on an individual basis and depend on several variants such as severity of injury and amount of blame held by the claimant.
+It is important to remember that all compensation claims are different.
+Any amounts of compensation awarded for split liability claims are worked out individually and depend on several variants, such as the severity of injury and amount of blame held by the claimant.
 This table outlines the minimum and maximum split liability compensation amounts that could potentially be awarded for split liability agreements.

 |Type of injury||Minimum amount||Maximum amount|

-At Accident Claims UK, we offer our expert legal help on a no win no fee basis for personal injury cases, including split liability claims.
-As we work on a no win no fee basis, there is no financial risk to yourself at all.
-If you claim is not successful then you do not need to pay a penny.
+At Accident Claims UK, we offer our expert legal help on a No Win No Fee basis for personal injury cases, including split liability claims.
+As we work on a No Win No Fee basis, there is no financial risk to yourself at all.
+If your claim is not successful, then you do not need to pay a penny.
 If your claim is successful, we take out fees from the amount you are awarded to not worry about finding extra money for legal fees.
 This allows you to focus on your recovery without the need to worry about potentially large legal costs.

 The dedicated team at Accident Claims UK will put you in touch with a specialised split liability claims solicitor who will work closely with you to understand your case’s complexities to get the best outcome possible.
 We will arrange a thorough medical examination so that the extent of any injuries is fully understood.
 So we can get the most damages for you as possible to help you recover with as little stress as possible.